FAQ

 This log message is raised by the EVT3 decoder when detecting a protocol violation.
 The first counter-measure is to check if the event rate produced by the sensor can be reduced.
 To do so, check your lighting, focus, and sensor settings (biases, ROI, ESP…) as explained in the section First recording from live camera with Metavision Studio.
 You can also tune the behaviour of the EVT3 decoder to decide what protocol violation you want to detect.

-How can I contact Prophesee Support if I was unable to fix my problem using online documentation?
+How can I get some help if I was unable to fix my problem using online documentation?